Zack-Fleming/buggy_rust_1/README.md

 error: test failed, to rerun pass `--test tests`
 ```

-4. For each failure, fix the logic error in `src/lib.rs`.
+4. For each failure, in your editor of choice, fix the logic error in `src/lib.rs`.
 Don't change anything in `tests/tests.rs`!
 Save and re-run `cargo test` to confirm that you see <strong>ok</strong> instead of <strong>FAILED</strong>.
 When you've corrected all 10 errors, your `cargo test` output should look like this:

 ```shell
 $ cargo test